KaWis17/Filmder/README.md

     <p style='text-align: justify;'>
     Performance of FD highly depends on the internet quality of user.
 Also some differences could appear due to different operation systems.
     </p>
+5. <b>Tools and Technologies</b>
+    * React Native
+    * Mongo DB : using the Realm management system.
+      The entire project would be devided into 2 microservices (both using MongoDB), one for films DB and the second for messaging between users.
+If we decide to reduce functionality connected with messaging, than the entire app will be managed by one service.

 ## Specific requirements
 1. External interface requirements